EOCOnline/ArcTree/README.md

 - Adding additional arrays will require some coding, but the current code should provide some hints to make it 'fairly' painless.
 - Only the initial call to `buildArcTree()` should ignore the optional URL value.
-If so, the first url in the JSON file will be automatically selected as the is hardcoded in the `arcTree.js` file!
-Search for `baseUrl = "https:\\fema.gov"` in the function `fileChange()` & manually change this for your situation.

 ## Debugging

-- By default, the `arcTree.js` file has `let verbose = false;` at the top.
-  Change this to `true` if you wish to track output and see errors, warnings and verbose information.
-These can be viewed by opening any browser's developers tools (`F12` by convention) and then it's 'console window'.
+- By default, the `arcTree.js` file has `let verbose = 0;` at the top.
+Change this to `1` or '2' if you wish to track output and see errors, warnings & verbose information.
+These can be viewed by opening any browser's developers tools (`F12` by convention) and then open it's 'console window'.

 ## License & Copyright

 This is released under the permissive MIT License.
 For details see
 ![License](LICENSE)

-Thanks to https://codepen.io/bisserof/pen/nrMveb for the nice formatting of the arcs!
+Thanks to https://codepen.io/bisserof/pen/nrMveb for the nice css formatting of the arcs!
 Their original sample provided the inspiration for this project.

 ©2024, https://eoc.online